Under Trump, More Big Donors Are Named Ambassadors — And Controversies Have Followed

 Lukens describes the remarks as "inappropriate comments about women's looks and women in the workplace and some racially insensitive comments over the course of many, many months."

-In preparing for a Black History Month event, Johnson appeared "agitated" and wondered aloud if he would be speaking to "a whole bunch of Black people," according to CNN.
+In preparing for a Black History Month event, Johnson appeared "agitated" and wondered aloud whether he would be speaking to "a whole bunch of Black people," according to CNN.

 The inspector general's report, issued last week, calls for further investigation into the ambassador's management of the London embassy.
-Its first recommendation was for further examination of Johnson's alleged remarks — but the State Department responded that it is unnecessary, since "the Ambassador has viewed the Office of Civil Rights video on workplace harassment and has instructed all section and agency heads to do the same."
+Its first recommendation was for further examination of Johnson's alleged remarks — but the State Department responded that it is unnecessary because "the Ambassador has viewed the Office of Civil Rights video on workplace harassment and has instructed all section and agency heads to do the same."

 Johnson is a "valued member of the team, who has led Mission U.K. honorably and professionally," a State Department spokesperson who did not want to be named tells NPR.